GiulianaSilva/RMP-Chat-Bot/README.md

 3. Open the Frontend:
-To interact with the chatbot, open the client/ChatBox.html file in your browser.
+To interact with the chatbot, Make sure line 108 in the ChatBox.html file has the adress that corresponds with the one your server is running on.
+Then open the client/ChatBox.html file in your browser.
 You can simply double-click the file to open it in your default browser, or you can serve it with a local server if you prefer.